 Paul Ross with Luxor Obelisk

 Since it is late here, only a few highlights.
 Amanda got to see the sun set from the top of the Eiffel Tower on the longest day of the year.
 I was there too.
 How romantic is that?
-We had a fancy, full french meal before ascending the Eiffel’s nearly 700 steps to the second state.
+We had a fancy, full french meal before ascending the Eiffel’s nearly 700 steps to the second stage.
 Mine included deep fried turkey and marinated (basically pickled) red peppers.
 I probably could have done without the peppers.
 My baklava was amazing!

 Academie Nationale de Musique